 Because research universities are defined by a commitment to generate knowledge through inquiry, investigation, and discovery, courses that engage students in thinking creatively and analytically are more congruous with the mission of a research university than those that merely transmit information and facts.

-Accordingly, taking into account the criteria for selection listedbelow, we seek to use the Fund to support efforts in the classroom that contribute to making research, scholarship, and artistic creation a central component of both undergraduate and graduate education through a movement away from a more traditional lecturing and note-taking approach to a more inquiry- or problem-based collaborative approach in which problem solving, joint projects, teamwork, and cooperative learning are emphasized.
+Accordingly, taking into account the criteria for selection listed below, we seek to use the Fund to support efforts in the classroom that contribute to making research, scholarship, and artistic creation a central component of both undergraduate and graduate education through a movement away from a more traditional lecturing and note-taking approach to a more inquiry- or problem-based collaborative approach in which problem solving, joint projects, teamwork, and cooperative learning are emphasized.
 Often such inquiry-based approaches are well served by the innovative use of technology and the unique resources of New York City.
-In 2013-2014, we are especially interested in projects that feature innovative approaches to the assessment of student learning.

 * Curricular Development Challenge Fund grants are not available for faculty research projects.
 Research Challenge Fund grants are administered by the Office of the Provost.